nayakankit128/RESTAPI-SpringBoot/README.md

 Handle exceptions: Implement exception handling mechanisms to provide appropriate error responses for different scenarios.
 Use Spring's @ControllerAdvice and @ExceptionHandler annotations to handle exceptions globally or for specific controllers.

-Build and deploy: Once your API is ready, build the project and deploy it to a server or a cloud platform of your choice.

-By following these steps, you can develop a REST API using Spring Boot with MySQL as the database backend.
-Remember to follow best practices, such as input validation, error handling and to create a robust and reliable API.